-My grandmother was born and raised near Sittard in the south of Limburg–one of the three southern provinces of the Netherlands and home to the pastry known as Nonnevot.
-Although she later married my grandfather and lived the rest of her life in the Eindhoven area in the province of North-Brabant, she took the tradition of making Nonnevotten with her and it become a family tradition to make them for the New Year celebration.
+My grandmother was born and raised near Sittard in the south of Limburg–one of the three southern provinces of the Netherlands and home to the pastry known as the Nonnevot.
+Although she later married my grandfather and lived the rest of her life in the Eindhoven area in the province of North-Brabant, she brought the tradition of making Nonnevotten with her and it became a family tradition to make them for the New Year celebrations.
 My dad carried on the tradition when he moved out, and I started making them 13 years ago when I moved out myself.
 In this post we will talk about this Limburgian pastry that has been part of my New Years celebration for as long as I can remember.

 My dad’s version of the recipe for 40 nonnevotten is listed in the table below.

 |80||g||bleached brown sugar (witte basterdsuiker)|